SeeMPS: A Python-based Matrix Product State and Tensor Train Library: Linear Algebra Package

 While a fixed step size requires careful calibration, it is possible to determine an optimal update parameter by minimizing the energy along the descent direction.
 Introducing the shifted operator $H' = H - \langle H \rangle \mathbb{I}$, the optimal value of $\Delta\beta$ can be expressed in terms of the expectation values $\langle H'^2 \rangle$ and $\langle H'^3 \rangle$, and evaluated using a small number of MPO--MPS applications.

 SeeMPS implements this gradient-descent strategy as a lightweight baseline method, useful for exploratory calculations or as an initialization for more robust algorithms.

-\subsubsection{Power method}
+\subsubsection{Power Method}

-The power method, or power iteration, is an algorithm to approximate the largest eigenvalue of an operator and its corresponding eigenvector.
+The power method, or power iteration, is an algorithm to approximate the \jj{eigenvalue of largest magnitude} of an operator and its corresponding eigenvector.
 Starting from an initial MPS $\mathbf{v}_0$, each iteration applies the operator and normalizes the result,

-Convergence to the dominant eigenvector requires that the largest eigenvalue is non-degenerate and that the initial state has nonzero overlap with it.
+Convergence \jj{to a vector within the dominant eigenspace requires that the initial state has nonzero overlap with it; the individual eigenvector is determined only when the largest-magnitude eigenvalue is non-degenerate}.
 The convergence rate depends on the spectral gap between the first two eigenvalues, so a larger gap generally yields faster convergence.
 In \rtt{api/function/seemps.optimization.power_method}{power\_method}, each iteration requires a single MPO-MPS application and normalization, with no additional linear combinations.

 To target the smallest eigenvalue of a non-negative operator, the method can be combined with operator inversion, using $(H-\epsilon)^{-1}$.
-In this case, each iteration involves solving a linear system, which in SeeMPS is done with a conjugate-gradient solver.
-This adds one matrix-vector multiplication and two linear combinations per iteration, making the method more costly than the standard power iteration, but still conceptually straightforward.
+In this case, each iteration involves solving a linear system, which in SeeMPS is done with a conjugate-gradient solver. \jj{The cost is then set by two nested loops: each outer power iteration solves one shift-invert linear system, whose own cost is that of the inner CGS iterations (Sect.~\ref{sec:CGS}); the remaining per-iteration bookkeeping is one MPO--MPS product and two MPS linear combinations.} This makes the method more costly than the standard power iteration, but still conceptually straightforward.

-\subsubsection{Arnoldi with restart}
+\subsubsection{Arnoldi with Restart}

 The Arnoldi iteration generalizes the power method by operating in a Krylov subspace of order $L$,

 generated by repeated applications of $H$ to the current approximation $\mathbf{v}_k$.
 Each iteration updates the state as a linear combination of these basis vectors,